timothylam1228/markdown-previewer/README.md

     \```

 This tool simplifies the process of converting plain text to Markdown, making your writing and editing tasks more efficient.

-## Installation

-You can use Markdown Generator directly from the website.
-There's no need to install anything.
-Just visit [Markdown Generator](#) and start converting your text to Markdown instantly.

-## Contributing

-If you'd like to contribute to Markdown Generator, feel free to fork the repository and submit a pull request with your improvements.
-We welcome contributions from the community.

-## License

-This project is licensed under the [MIT License](LICENSE.md).

----

-Enjoy using Markdown Generator to streamline your Markdown formatting needs!
-If you have any questions or suggestions, please don't hesitate to get in touch.